cjstoddard/Pipboy/Build-Pipboy.md

 Music:

-If you are looking for some Fallout appropriate music for you Pipboy, these 3 Youtube videos will give you almost 5 hours of music.
+If you are looking for some Fallout appropriate music for your Pipboy, these 3 Youtube videos will give you almost 5 hours of music.

 Fallout 3 Galaxy News Radio All Songs